Things to Avoid While Buying a New Home

 Some new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller accepts their offer and the lender approves the loan.
 Keep in mind that until closing, your lender is watching your finances very closely.
 We have given you a list of actions below we suggest you avoid when waiting for closing.

 Don't make expensive purchases.
 Although you will be dreaming of ways to turn your new home into a castle, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
 We also recommend that you stay away from vacations and car purchases until your loan closes.
 Your credit numbers could be altered suddenly if you make a huge purchase using credit cards.
 Because lending institutions are reviewing your financial accounts, a large cash purchase is also a mistake.

 Don't go on a job search.
-Your recent work history should show consistency.
-Getting a new career before you start the application process for a mortgage may not affect your approval at all.
-However, if you switch careers before you qualify, your process could fail or be bogged down.
+Lenders like to see a consistent job history on your application.
+Getting a new career before you apply for a loan may not compromise your approval at all.
+However, if you switch careers before you qualify, your loan process could fail or be stalled.

-Don't take your accounts to a new bank or move around your cash.
-Bank statements from the last few months for accounts in your name (checking, savings, money market, and others) will be studied as the lender considers your approval.
-To detect fraud, lenders look for clear documentation of how you earn your money and where any additional funds come from.
-Even for practical reasons, moving around funds or changing banks might make it difficult for the lending institution to verify your bank history.
+Don't switch your accounts to a new bank or move around your money.
+Bank statements from the last few months for your accounts (checking, savings, money market, and other assets) will likely be reviewed as the lender considers your mortgage application.
+To detect potential fraud, most lenders want detailed paperwork to determine the source of all funds.
+Switching banks or moving funds elsewhere - no matter the reason - may make it harder for the lender to verify your funds.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.